FREQUENTLY ASKED QUESTIONS

 How can HEED help?

-We three directors bring 60 years of experience educating our own 12 homeschooled children and 16 years working together assisting home school families in South Florida.
+directors bring 60 years of experience educating our own 12 homeschooled children and 16 years working together assisting home school families in South Florida.
 We will help you to select courses, set up structure, and bring a quality education to your children.
 We also help families with their sports, extracurricular, athletic, college, etc. questions and concerns..
 You are not alone.
 We meet as moms every other Thursday mornings to be there for you and help you meet other families.

 What does HEED offer academically?

 HEED offers a complete scope and sequence for K-12 students in a hybrid learning style that is at a college preparatory level. .
 Today traditional schools are learning in the middle of a storm how to teach one or two days a week and have students then go out and work independently.
 We have been practicing that "hybrid" model with our instructors and students for 26 years.

 A homeschool hybrid learning program is a unique learning experience that utilizes the best elements of both homeschooling and classroom instruction taught online and/or on location.
 It allows for the benefits of the safe, relaxed environment of individual homeschool while still providing expert instruction, evaluation and accountability.